Skip to content ↓

 Current status

-MIT’s five schools and the college have hired assistant deans for DEI, who have a dotted-line reporting relationship to the ICEO.
-The schools of Engineering, Sloan and Science have also appointed faculty to serve as associate deans focused on issues of DEI.
-And many academic departments have hired diversity officers.
-The ICEO is working with all new DEI staff and leadership to develop this cohort and promote Institute-wide collaboration in academic and administrative units.
+MIT’s five schools and the college have hired assistant deans for DEI, who have a dotted-line reporting relationship to the vice president for equity and inclusion, and many academic departments have hired diversity officers.

 Retention/enrollment data